Kumaon chieftaincy: Foreign relations

 Kumaon mostly remained independent and sovereign but maintained a tributary relationship with larger and powerful empires like the Delhi Sultanate and the Mughal Empire, despite minor conflicts occasionally.
 Kumaon maintained diplomatic representatives at the imperial Mughal court.
 Trade relations also flourished with the Mughal Empire as well as other Himalayan kingdoms.
 Tibet was also one of the major trade partners of Kumaon.
 The major passes between Kumaon and Tibet came under Kumaoni authority, and petty Tibetan chieftains near these passes paid tribute to the Kumaoni monarch.
 Kumaoni monarchs also engaged in matrimonial alliances with petty kingdoms of the plains as well as other Himalayan kingdoms.
 Kumaon also sent diplomatic missions to various rajput kingdoms from time to time.

 Delhi Sultanate

 The kingdom of Kumaon had tributary relations with the Delhi Sultanate.
 The Sultans of Delhi used to tour the region near Terai on hunting expeditions, and sometimes the Kumaoni monarchs used to accompany them.

-Upon ascending the throne in 1374, one of the first actions taken by Maharaja Gyan Chand was to seek recognition from the Sultan of Delhi.
-During the reign of his grandfather, the Nawabs of Rohilkhand had seized control of the Terai region.
-Aware of this, Gyan Chand sent a formal letter to the Sultan of Delhi, Muhammad bin Tughlaq, asserting that the Terai Bhavar region had long been an integral part of the kingdom of Kumaon.
-He emphasised that the territory had once been under the rule of the Katyuri dynasty, and now it should now rightfully be governed by the Chand kings.
-At that time, Muhammad bin Tughlaq was on a hunting expedition.
-Gyan Chand travelled to meet him and, during the expedition, demonstrated his remarkable archery skills by shooting down an eagle that was carrying a serpent in its beak.
-Impressed by his expertise, Sultan Tughlaq immediately issued a firman (royal decree), granting Maharaja Gyan Chand dominion over the Terai Bhavar region, extending up to the Bhagirathi Ganga.
-As a mark of honour, the Sultan bestowed upon him the title of "Garud," symbolising the mythical eagle-like bird known for its power and precision.
-From that moment on, Maharaja Gyan Chand came to be known as Garud Gyan Chand.